 The Agile Method

-If you’re unfamiliar with the Agile method, you might be tempted to use it based on the name alone.
+If you’re unfamiliar with the Agile method (or any of the dozens of agile-like methodologies), you might be tempted to use it based on the name alone.
 After all, agility connotes swiftness, flexibility, and quick decision-making.
 And if that’s what you’re thinking – well, you’re right.
 That’s the Agile method in a nutshell.

 But unlike the Kanban method, which is broadly applicable to almost any project you can think of, the Agile method isn’t such a good fit for quite a few workflow types.
 It’s meant for projects that need maximum adaptability and the ability to integrate changes at any phase of a project.
 For that reason, it’s common for software development teams to use the Agile method.